sebas80sebas/autonomous-rescue-system/README.md

 - Use the 2020a version of Webots for better stability
 - Reduce graphical quality if experiencing lag (Edit → Preferences → OpenGL)

-## 📹 Supplementary Material
-[Google Drive folder](https://drive.google.com) with videos and screenshots of all scenarios.

-Includes exhaustive tests with different initial orientations to validate system robustness.

 ## 📖 Additional Documentation

 For more detailed information about the implementation, algorithms, and methodology, please refer to the complete project report (in Spanish):